timtimtim3/DL2_EMPSN/blogpost.md

     <td colspan=2><b>Figure 7.</b> The overall architecture: a simple fully convolutional neural network (Bekkers et al., 2023).</td>
     </tr>
 </table>

+The inputs are embedded onto spherical signals and the outputs are read out using the formula in Figure 8.
+The resulting model is called PONITA, which is a SE(3) equivariant network that is efficient and expressive.

 <table align="center">
     <tr align="center">